I don’t appreciate Madam Pele’s e komo mai—welcome home—present to me.

 “Is it Wednesday?”
 I ask him.

-“Yeah…” he says slowly, giving me his over the top Oakley’s look again.
+“Yeah…” he says slowly, giving me his over the top Ray-bans look again and grinning.

 “Good.
 I hope they still do baking today.”